shuvom-s/shuvom-s.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student in [Computer Science](https://www.eecs.mit.edu/) at MIT.
-I am advised by [Bonnie Berger](https://people.csail.mit.edu/bab/) (MIT CSAIL).
+I am a first-year PhD student in [Computer Science](https://www.eecs.mit.edu/) at MIT CSAIL.
+I am advised by [Bonnie Berger](https://people.csail.mit.edu/bab/).
 I am broadly interested in privacy, fairness and machine learning, especially in their application to biomedical problems.

 Prior to MIT, I was an undergraduate at Harvard, where I received an AB in Computer Science and Statistics.
 In the past, I've worked on statistical genetics, genomic privacy, and computational physics.
 I am fortunate to be supported by the [Hertz Foundation Fellowship](https://www.hertzfoundation.org/person/shuvom-sadhuka/) and [NSF Fellowship](https://www.nsfgrfp.org/).